 While selfies may be anathema to the world of professional photography, it’s hard to deny they are darn good fun!
 They are also one of the best ways to prove you actually were somewhere, exploring its temples and parks, meeting the locals and trying the food, and not just Googling images from the safety of your sofa.

-If you love travelling you might be interested in our competition; win a Pocket WiFi so you can get online cheaply anywhere in the world!
-Head over to our home page and the Pocket WiFi comp will pop up on the right hand side.
+If you love traveling you might be interested in our competition; win a Pocket WiFi so you can get online cheaply anywhere in the world!
+Head over to our home page and the Pocket WiFi comp will pop up on the right-hand side.
 Good luck!